 Associated Readings (ESV)

-3:1 Now the young man Samuel was ministering to the Lord under Eli.
-And the word of the Lord was rare in those days; there was no frequent vision.
+3:1 Now the boy Samuel was ministering to the LORD in the presence of Eli.
+And the word of the LORD was rare in those days; there was no frequent vision.

-8 And the Lord called Samuel again the third time.
+8 And the LORD called Samuel again the third time.
 And he arose and went to Eli and said, “Here I am, for you called me.”
-Then Eli perceived that the Lord was calling the young man.
-9 Therefore Eli said to Samuel, “Go, lie down, and if he calls you, you shall say, ‘Speak, Lord, for your servant hears.’”
+Then Eli perceived that the LORD was calling the boy.
+9 Therefore Eli said to Samuel, “Go, lie down, and if he calls you, you shall say, ‘Speak, LORD, for your servant hears.’”
 So Samuel went and lay down in his place.

-10 And the Lord came and stood, calling as at other times, “Samuel!
+10 And the LORD came and stood, calling as at other times, “Samuel!
 Samuel!”
 And Samuel said, “Speak, for your servant hears.”
-(ESV)